drefc/unittest/README.md

 ## test suite

 - A test suite is a **collection of test cases, test suites, or both**.
 It is used to **aggregate tests** that should be executed together.
+- Test suites are automatically managed when unittest is called.
+However, it is also possible to use `unittest.TestSuite()` class, manually add the cases and call the runner to do so.
+It is a bit advanced though.
+- It is encouraged to keep the all the tests in the same module of the code they are to test.

 ## test runner